DIJIT: A Robotic Head for an Active Observer: Experimental Results

 Saccade error is defined as the angle between the back-projected ray of the landing point and that of the image center.
 A landing point is the location of the target point after executing the saccade, which should be at the image center.
-We conducted 191 trials in total.
-The average saccadic error was 1.13$^\circ$, which is an acceptable value compared to human saccade error.
+The average saccadic error was $1.17^\circ\pm0.86^\circ$ and $1.14^\circ\pm0.67^\circ$ (mean$\pm$std) for the left and right cameras, respectively, which are acceptable values compared to human saccade error.
 Different values are reported for human saccade errors in the literature depending on various factors, such as the target eccentricity, saccade direction, and task and experiment conditions.
 In~\cite{endPointError}, the error for saccades of amplitude 10$^\circ$ is reported as 2.89$^\circ$ when a distractor is present and 1.17$^\circ$ in the absence of a distractor.
 In~\cite{ZimmermannSaccade}, the reported error for 8$^\circ$ rightward horizontal saccades is 1.2$^\circ$ for long latency and 0.6$^\circ$ for short latency.
 In~\cite{hanningVisualAttentionNot2019}, for saccades of amplitude 10$^\circ$ leftward horizontally, the error is reported as 1.25$^\circ$, for 6$^\circ$ leftward it is 0.79$^\circ$, and for 6$^\circ$ rightward it is 1.11$^\circ$.
 Note that human saccades are most accurate along the horizontal direction.
 In~\cite{zivotofskySaccadesRememberedTargets1996}, the median saccadic error for flashed targets is 0.93$^\circ$ horizontally and 1.1$^\circ$ vertically, and for visible targets it is 0.59$^\circ$ horizontally and 0.60$^\circ$ vertically.
-The median error of our method is 0.72$^\circ$ horizontally and 0.41$^\circ$ vertically.
+The median error of our method is 0.73$^\circ$ and 0.80$^\circ$ horizontally and 0.29$^\circ$ and 0.37$^\circ$ vertically for the left and right cameras, respectively.